pragmagrid/lifemapper-server/README.rst

 #. tests attributes for separation of dbserver and webserver

+#. install mapscript

+#. add configuration for available interfaces (EML, maps)

+#. configure/start lucene service

-#. add note about compiling gdal when psotgres/giflib RPms are present
+#. add note about compiling gdal when postgres/giflib RPms are present

 #. check client caracter encoding for postgres.
 Currently servet is set for
    UTF8. but client appears LATIN9.
 See